Skip to content

 }.run()

-Custom Container Registry
+Using a Custom Container Registry

-If you're behind a corporate firewall:
+If you're behind a corporate firewall or need to use a private registry:

 // Set globally